ojuuji/rbmerge/www/help/readme.md

 Parts are grouped by the part number and relation type.
 So, for example, on the screenshot above first are listed all colors of part `61408` and then all colors of part `33299b`.

-Parts with the same part number are sorted by the color (technical details can be found in [`rbm_colors.csv`](https://github.com/ojuuji/rbmerge/blob/master/tables/readme.md#rbm_colorscsv) topic from the main repository).
+Parts with the same part number are sorted by the color (technical details: [`rbm_colors.csv`](https://github.com/ojuuji/rbmerge/blob/master/tables/readme.md#rbm_colorscsv)).
 So the parts order is consistent across all parts in the inventory.

 ### Column #4: Description